Kaiser HDHP 3 Signature

-With the Kaiser HDHP 3 Signature, you must first pay a predetermined amount each plan year for most covered health care services before the health plan begins to cover services for a copay or coinsurance.
+With the Kaiser HDHP 3 Signature, you first pay a predetermined amount each plan year for most covered health care services before the health plan begins to cover services for a copay or coinsurance.
 This predetermined amount is called the deductible.
 Once you reach your deductible, you’ll pay only the applicable copays and coinsurance for covered services you receive for the rest of the plan year.
 Most preventive health care services are offered at no cost whether or not you have met the deductible.

 With the Kaiser HDHP, you have the opportunity to open a Health Savings Account (HSA) with Kaiser.
 An HSA allows you to save pre-tax dollars to use to help offset your deductible or other eligible medical expenses.